fuji44/aws-mfa/README.md

 aws-mfa --account <account_id> --user <user_name> --token <token_code>
 ```

+To use a non-default profile for authentication, specify the `--profile` option.

 If successful, a profile with a temporary access key is created.
 You can use it by specifying a profile with the AWS-CLI tool.